rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 ![Two judgments following the lexical decision task](/assets/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces/study-screenshot_intervening-questionnaire.png){: .browser}

-<figcaption><strong>Figure 2:</strong> two judgments following the lexical decision task</figcaption>
+<figcaption id="fig:judgements"><strong>Figure 2:</strong> Two judgments following the lexical decision task</figcaption>

 ### Task 2

 This was a recognition task which involved a sequence of 16 screens where the participant is shown an item in the same font as the one used in the lexical decision task.
 They are asked to say whether they saw that item in the previous task.
 In this case, the participant is invited to take as much time as they like to respond.
-Their confidence is measured through four alternative responses (see Figure 3):
+Their confidence is measured through four alternative responses (see [Figure 3](#fig:example-recognition)):

 - sure seen
 - probably seen